Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Performance and Limitations

 To quantify the computational cost of including non-perturbative effects, we conducted a series of performance benchmarks.
 All timing measurements were performed on a desktop workstation with an \texttt{Intel Core i7-12700K} processor and \texttt{16 GB} of RAM, running \texttt{Ubuntu 20.04 LTS}.
 The code was compiled and executed using the standard \texttt{micrOMEGAs 6.2.4} build system.
 Reported runtimes represent the average real time over 100 executions for each configuration. \\

-The performance of SE+BSF4DM is highly model-dependent, influenced by factors such as mediator masses (relative to the DM mass), the number of mediator species, and their spins.
-For this study, we present benchmarks for the \texttt{F3SuR} model with a Dirac fermionic mediator and a mass splitting of $\delta = 10^{-2}$. \\
+The performance of \texttt{SE+BSF4DM} is highly model-dependent, influenced by factors such as mediator masses (relative to the DM mass), the number of mediator species, and their spins.
+For this study, we present benchmarks for the \texttt{F3SuR} model with a Dirac fermionic mediator and a mass splitting of $\delta = 10^{-2}$.
 Table~\ref{tab:performance_compact} summarizes the results.
 The columns correspond to the possible choices for \texttt{bsf\_scenario}, introduced in Sec.~\ref{subsec:code_description_BSF}.
-The benchmark value is the runtime of a standard micrOMEGAs calculation with the \texttt{darkOmega} method, not making use of SE+BSF4DM.
-Sommerfeld enhancement can be used both with \texttt{darkOmega} and \texttt{darkOmegaExt}, whereas BSF is only included when using \texttt{darkOmegaExt}. \\ Including the Sommerfeld effect alone introduces a negligible computational overhead compared to the perturbative calculation.
+The benchmark value is the runtime of a standard \texttt{micrOMEGAs} calculation with the \texttt{darkOmega} method, not making use of \texttt{SE+BSF4DM}. \\ Including the Sommerfeld effect alone (utilizing either the \texttt{darkOmega} or \texttt{darkOmegaExt} routines) introduces a negligible computational overhead compared to the perturbative calculation.
 Adding the ground-state ($n=1$) bound state contribution also has a minimal impact.

-However, the runtime increases significantly when including excited states ($n>1$), with the scaling behavior strongly dependent on the method used to solve the network of Boltzmann equations: \\ The efficient transition limit (\textbf{Eff.~Tran}), where all $\ell$ bound state levels contribute, scales approximately as $\mathcal{O}(n^2)$.
+However, the runtime increases significantly when including excited states ($n>1$), with the scaling behavior strongly dependent on the method used to solve the network of Boltzmann equations.
+The efficient transition limit (\textbf{Eff.~Tran}), where all $\ell$ bound state levels contribute, scales approximately as $\mathcal{O}(n^2)$.
 The \textbf{Full Matrix} method, diagonalizing the matrix $M$ in Eq.~\eqref{eq:BSF_master_equation} by computing all QED mediated $\ell \rightarrow \ell'$ transitions, scales as $\mathcal{O}(n^4)$, becoming computationally intensive for large $n$.
 We restrict our analysis to $n \leq 20$, as for higher principal quantum numbers the binding energy $E_{\mathcal{B}_n}$ falls below $\Lambda\text{QCD}$ for dark matter masses below $\sim 10$ TeV, rendering the weakly coupled bound state picture invalid.
 The ionization equilibrium (\textbf{Ion.~Eq.}) approximation becomes unphysical at low temperatures, and the cross sections become excessively large (as theoretically expected).

+We currently use \texttt{micrOMEGAs}' internal mass diagonalization routine \texttt{rDiagonalA} for computing $M^{-1}$ in Eq.~\eqref{eq:BSF_master_equation}, specifically by diagonalizing $M \rightarrow U^\dagger M_D U$ and computing its inverse via $M^{-1} = U M_D^{-1} U^\dagger$.
+The calculation and subsequent inversion of the matrix $M$ represents the most computationally intensive part of this solution method at the moment.